• Navigate with Confidence

 Another cool nautical mnemonic for you is, "a good red wine is port" which will remind you that all boats running lights will have a red on the port side bow, which leaves green for the starboard side bow

-3R's "red, right, returning" means to me, keep the red buoys on my right when returning from sea.
 So this means keep the green ones on your left.
 Returning from sea would also be heading up river.
 As a practical usage, one would approach and enter a strange marina keeping the red markers on his right.
 See, already you're keeping off the rocks.
-Of course there are a few places where local conditions dictate other rules.
+Of course, there are a few places where local conditions dictate other rules.
 For example, Swinomish Channel has red buoys on the right at both ends of the passage.

 What good is knowing which side of a boat (or big ship) the red and green lights are on?
-I'll tell you why but first you need to turn off the sun and go boating at night, next when you see a red light coming at you adjust your course so you don't collide.
-OK, now what if its a green light is coming towards you?
+I'll tell you why, but first you need to turn off the sun and go boating at night.
+Next, when you see a red light coming at you, adjust your course so you don't collide.
+OK, now what if it's a green light coming towards you?
 OK, now what if the green light changes to red and then back to green?
 What if the light is both green and red?
-I'm just a little confused and so are others.
-Out on the water these are the signals that boaters use to tell others what their intentions are, and there is no confusion if you remember a few rules.

 Remember this "a good red wine is port" It means the red light is on the left side (port) of the boat.
 Following normal rules of the road you would meet other boats keeping to the right, just like on the highway, so you pass each other red to red (port to port).
 OK when you see a red, then green, then red changing again, and again, it means they are turning back and forth.
 A steady red/green at the same time means the other vessel is more or less pointed at you.
-OK, now when you wander back and forth steering your boat like a drunken... you can imagine what message your lights are sending out over the dark waters.
+OK, now when you wander back and forth, steering your boat like a drunken sot, you can imagine what message your lights are sending out over the dark waters.

 Some wisdom learned the hard way: